armanhrshaikh/sms-automation/README.md

 # sms-semi-automation
-Short mesaage service (SMS) is an automation tool for android to automate text messages by single click on android mobile phones.
+Short mesaage service (SMS) is an automation tool for android to automate text messages by single click/schedule on android mobile phones.

 This tool is useful for
-* Sms marketing
+* Bulk SMS marketing
 * Instant broadcasting
 * Sending festivals messages

-*Small businesses, startups, entrepreneurs and individual can take advantages.*
+And Small businesses, startups, entrepreneurs and individual can take advantages.*

 **Requirements**